First Responders at the scene of an automobile accident

 First Responder Safety Training

-In an effort to properly educate first responders about alternative fuel vehicle safety, the National Alternative Fuels Training Consortium (NAFTC) offers first responder safety training.
-This training equips first responders with the knowledge they need to confront a growing number of automotive accidents involving AFVs.
+National Alternative Fuels Training Consortium (NAFTC) first responder safety training equips first responders with the knowledge they need to confront a growing number of automotive accidents involving alternative fuel, electric, and hybrid electric vehicles (AFVs, EVs, HEVs).

 Why Alternative Fuel Vehicle First Responder Safety Training Is Important

-• How to quickly identify an electric, hybrid, biofuel, natural gas, hydrogen, or propane vehicle?
+• Quickly identify an electric, hybrid, biofuel, natural gas, hydrogen, or propane vehicle

-• How to safely put out a biofuel, natural gas, propane, or electric vehicle fire?
+• Safely extinguish a biofuel, natural gas, propane, or electric vehicle fire

 Did you know: